 - Manhattan’s 5lb Book for GRE prep

-- Quizlet – Here you’ll find thousands of flashcards made by other students about the GRE – vocab, math, you name it.
+- Quizlet: Here you will find thousands of flashcards made by other students about the GRE on vocab, math, you name it.

-- Manhattan GRE Practice Test – Manhattan is a reputable source of GRE information, so this practice test is of a very high standard.
+- Manhattan GRE Practice Test: Manhattan is a reputable source of GRE information, so this practice test is of a high standard.

-- Khan Academy – While there isn’t a section specifically dedicated to GRE Prep, you’ll still find plenty of material that is really helpful for your studies, in particular math.
-Just search for the concept you’re having trouble with, and we bet you’ll find a video that explains it perfectly.
+- Khan Academy: Although there is not a section specifically dedicated to GRE prep, you will still find plenty of material that is helpful for your studies, especially for the math portion.
+Just search for the concept you are having trouble with and you will find a video that explains it perfectly.

-- ETS Essay Topic Pools: Argument and Issue – ETS provides the entire pool of tasks from which your essay prompt will be selected.
+- Educational Testing Service (ETS) Essay Topic Pools: Argument and Issue—ETS provides the entire pool of tasks from which your essay prompt will be selected.